 Thanks to the efforts of Peoria Journal Star columnist Phil Luciano who in 1992 wrote a letter to Manson asking: What brought you to Peoria and what did you do here?
 Manson wrote back as he often did to reporter’s inquiries.
 His answers are lucid enough, but not very descriptive or specific.
 Manson recalls stealing some jewelry, putting it in a safe and dumping the safe over a bridge onto railroad tracks below.
 “Yeah, I did a lot of growing up in that town (Peoria),” he writes in the letter, “fast growing up.”

 Manson’s other recollections of Peoria makes it sound like he was in town for months, if not years (Guinn’s book isn’t clear on this.
 Likely, it was only for a couple of weeks).
 Of course, for Manson, this comes nearly 50 years after the fact.
 A lot more scandalous and disturbing events have taken place in the man’s life since then.

 Guinn claims that Manson’s recent letters are mostly ramblings about how he has been wronged and not much else.
 “That’s all you need to know,” he curtly answered one letter after offering nothing substantial in return.
 Apparently he doesn’t like books written about him.

-The cover of Guinn’s book shows a picture of a young neatly dressed Charles Manson.
+The cover of Guinn’s book shows a picture of a neatly dressed young man.
 He is smiling and seems content.
-Although his gaze is slightly off, there’s only a hint of the “crazy eyes” that his cousin’s claim Charlie possessed at times, even as a child.
-Scared the wits out of them, they would later recall.
+Although his gaze is slightly off, there’s only a hint of the “crazy eyes” that his cousin’s claim Charlie possessed at times.